Infragistics-BusinessTools/Slingshot-Documentation/reveal-images/en/datasources/certification.md

 If you are an *owner* in the Organization, you can:

 * assign yourself as a certifier to any certification level;
-* add other users as certifiers - you can assign owners, members, viewers and even user outside of your Organization;
+* add other users as certifiers - you can assign owners, members, viewers and even a user outside of your Organization;
 * rename the certificates.
 By default, the certification levels are "*gold*", "*silver*" and "*bronze*".
 You can give them more descriptive names such as "Sales", "Marketing", "RND", etc.

 Users who are not owners, can request permission to become certifiers.
 To do this: